Digitalisation substantially enhances operational efficiency

 What measures can be implemented to promote energy efficiency and sustainable solutions in industrial applications?

-ABB is actively driving the energy efficiency movement, which commenced in 2021 globally.
+ABB is actively driving the energy efficiency movement, which commenced in 2021.
 The initial step involves measuring energy consumption at both equipment and system levels.
 Subsequently, assessing potential opportunities for savings and evaluating these gains after implementation is crucial.
 Enhancing efficiency by using higher-rated motors and driven equipment, deploying variable frequency drives to regulate operation speed and thereby boost system efficiency, holds significant importance.

 Utilising variable frequency drives, particularly in systems predominantly operating at partial loads, can result in substantial energy conservation.
 Considering that many industrial systems tend to be overdesigned, there is an average potential for savings of around 30 percent in variable torque applications like pumps and fans.
 These measures, encompassing the elevation of energy efficiency to IE3 standards and advocating the adoption of energy-saving technologies such as motors and drives, are indispensable for a sustainable future.